Kappa Logo

 Kappa Logo 1984-1994

-The artists enhanced all the logo details: outlined them with a white line and placed them on a black background.
-Superfluous inscriptions (except for the brand name) were removed.
-The purpose of this option is to show the closeness to modernity and fashion trends.
+The artists enhanced all the logo details, outlined them with a white line, and placed them on a black background.
+All extra inscriptions (except the brand name) were removed.
+The purpose of this version was to show closeness to modernity and fashion trends.

 1994 – today